St. Vincent wren: Etymology

 The Saint Vincent wren is classified in the genus Troglodytes; this name means "cave dweller" in Greek.
 The specific name, musicus, is Latin and means "musical".

 Description

-The Saint Vincent wren has reddish-brown upperparts contrasting with whitish underparts, the wings and tailare barred with dark and tail, a pale supercilium and face with reddish-brown with darker speckling on the breast, sides and undertail.
+The Saint Vincent wren has reddish-brown upperparts contrasting with whitish underparts, the wings and tail are barred with dark and tail, a pale supercilium and face with reddish-brown with darker speckling on the breast, sides and undertail.
 It has a buzzing call and the song is sweet and musical.

 Distribution and habitat

 The Saint Vincent wren is endemic to the island of Saint Vincent in Saint Vincent and the Grenadines, here it is found from montane evergreen forests and brushy woodlands to farmland and built up areas.